 Occasional ‘reversion’ is common to many varieties of hosta and some varieties are more prone to it than others.
 Most often it will just be one or two eyes (leaf buds) that revert.
 In extreme cases the whole plant may lose its variegation.

-‘Reversion’ suggests the hosta is trying to revert back to its parent or to is ‘natural state’.
-Virtually all variegated hostas are cultivars and at some point in their ancestry were unvariegated.
-Reversion can be seen as a survival trait – a green or blue plant contains more chlorophyll and tends to be more vigorous than a variegated plant.
+However, the green or blue leaves may not be a true reversion.
+If a variegated hosta produces blue or green leaves it may be a ‘sport’, a mutation or new variety.
+The hosta may simply be helping itself to survive.
+A green or blue plant contains more chlorophyll and tends to be more vigorous than a variegated plant.
 A blue hosta, incidentally, is still a green hosta.
 The ‘blue’ coloration is a waxy coating on the green leaf that reflects blue light.